 However, one of the cons to the story is that it does feel quite a bit cliche at times and the overarching plot isn't as mind boggling or grand as other works.
 There also may be a story arc or two that you may find boring because of the lack of action that goes on.

 The world building on the other hand, is incredible.
 Each area that the novel introduces has its own culture, history and religion that they follow which are important as it impacts how some characters react to certain situations.
 The author did a fine job of making each city/country feel unique enough without making the world too bland/repetitive.
+Each country also has their own unique history which is told not through bland dialogue of explanations, but actually through arcs Rifujin wrote such as The Ancient Dragon's Old Tale and such.
+It really is a show and not tell kind of worldbuilding that Rifujin excels at and really makes the reader feel engaged to the MT-verse.

 With the series being originally a Web Novel, it did not have any art at all.
 However, after being published into a Light Novel series, readers were finally able to get a visual image of the characters.
 Needless to say, the art in my opinion is really well done and Sirotaka Sensei has done great work for the series.